-This is a short, intensive, (less than!!) four-week course.
-Classes are held Monday to Thursday (6/256-7-22) from 12:00-1:50 in Esslinger 105.
+This is a short, intensive, course.
+Classes are held Monday to Thursday (6/23 - 8/13) from 1:00 - 1:50 in Lillis 132.
 If you think you might have trouble attending all classes, you might reconsider taking the course.
-Small group discussions, in-class writing, and other components will be a part of class, as well as several random non-graded (pass/fail) exercises which make up part of your grade.
+Small group discussions, in-class writing, and other in-class assignments will be a part of class, as well as several random non-graded (pass/fail) exercises which make up part of your grade.
 Your participation, as such, is a required part of class.
 Lecture will often overlap with the readings, but not all of the material from the text will be covered in lecture.
-In addition, lecture will sometimes cover material from outside of the readings.
-Film-clips and guest speakers will also be a part of class.
-You are responsible for all material, i.e. quizzes can cover any material from readings, lecture, group discussions, etc, regardless of whether it was covered in lecture.
+In addition, lecture will often cover material from outside of the readings.
+Film-clips and guest speakers may also be a part of class.
+You are responsible for all material, i.e., quizzes can and will cover any material from readings, lecture, group discussions, films, etc., regardless of whether the content was covered in lecture.
 I also recommend that you check your email and the blackboard website often, as I may post important class information.